Future-House/paper-qa/README.md

 2. embed query into vector
 3. search for top k passages in docs
 4. create summary of each passage relevant to query
-5. score and select only relevant summaries
+5. use an LLM to re-score and select only relevant summaries
 6. put summaries into prompt
 7. generate answer with prompt